DSLibrary/dslib/README.md

 doublyLinkedList.size() // returns size of list
-doublyLinkedList.addToTail(value) // adds a node with value to tail of list doublyLinkedList.addToHead(value) //adds a node with value to head of list doublyLinkedList.contains(value) //returns a boolean as to whether value is in the list doublyLinkedList.removeHead() //removes the head of the list doublyLinkedList.removeTail() //removes the tail of the list doublyLinkedList.remove(value) //removes a specific value
+doublyLinkedList.addToTail(value) // adds a node with value to tail of list doublyLinkedList.addToHead(value) //adds a node with value to head of list doublyLinkedList.contains(value) //returns a boolean as to if value in list doublyLinkedList.removeHead() //removes the head of the list doublyLinkedList.removeTail() //removes the tail of the list doublyLinkedList.remove(value) //removes a specific value